spudq/gamesListEditor/README.md

 Text Based gamesList.xml Editor works in terminal emulator, eg. (putty, cygwin, maybe more)

 Requires Urwid to be installed in python

-Requires ImageMagick installed on system
+~~Requires ImageMagick installed on system~~

+Scraper no longer works :worried: either need to re-write it or remove it.

 #### To install ssh into pie and run...
 - get clone https://github.com/spudq/piTools.git